Multi-peak structure of meson spectral function in magnetic field: Introduction

-We organize the paper as follows.
-The FRG flow equations for the effective potential and meson two-point functions in the quark-meson model are derived in Section \ref{s2}.
-The procedure to solve the flow equations and the numerical results including the phase diagram and meson spectral functions are shown in Section \ref{s3}.
-We summarize in Sec.\ref{s4}.
-The real and imaginary part of the two-point function are included in the appendix.\ref{App1}.
-We also include the threshold functions are well as the calculation details of loop diagram in magnetic field in the appendix.\ref{threshold} and appendix.\ref{MloopFloop} respectively.
+This paper is organized as follows.
+In Sec.~\ref{s2}, we derive the FRG flow equations for the effective potential and meson two-point functions in the quark-meson model.
+In Sec.~\ref{s3}, we present the numerical procedure and results, including the phase diagram and meson spectral functions.
+We summarize our findings in Sec.~\ref{s4}.
+Technical details are provided in the appendices.